Healthy, Easy Peppermint Fudge Recipe

 - 1 1/3 cup cocoa or raw cacao powder

-- In a double boiler over medium low heat, mix together the coconut oil, coconut butter, coconut milk, honey and peppermint extract until fully melted and combined.
+- In a double boiler over medium low heat, mix together the coconut oil, coconut butter, coconut milk, maple syrup and peppermint extract until fully melted and combined.

 - Add the cocoa and stir until well incorporated.